-The Christine Fifield Landkeepers Scholarship Fund is a charitable fund that originates from a donation made in memory of the late Christine Fifield by her husband, Keith Fifield.
+The Christine Fifield Landkeepers Scholarship is a charitable fund that originates from a donation made in memory of the late Christine Fifield by her husband, Keith Fifield.

 The trustee is the Capital Region Landkeepers Trust.